jaiarobotics/jaiabot/src/doc/markdown/page20_build.md

 ## CI/CD

 Continuous integration (CI) and continuous deployment (CD) are software best practices to ensure that code is quickly and easily integrated and tested.
-The CI part is managed by a standard Git workflow of committing regularly, pushing changes to Github.com, and integrating back to the `1.y` "master" branch using the pull request feature on Github.
+The CI part is managed by a standard Git workflow of committing regularly, pushing changes to Github.com, and integrating back to the `1.y` "main" branch using the pull request feature on Github.

 The CD part is managed by [CircleCI](https://circleci.com/), which is a cloud-based configurable build and test system.
 The `.circleci/config.yml` file configures the actions ("workflow") performed by the CircleCI servers.
 Open source projects get four parallel free build servers from CircleCI.